hyperledger/iroha-2-docs/src/guide/build-and-install.md

 and that should fix your problems.
 But, if you're reading this, it's reasonable to assume that it didn't.

-One other option is that you have the up-to-date `stable` toolchain, but it's not set as the default.
+Another option is that you have the up-to-date `stable` toolchain, but it's not set as the default.

 ```bash
 rustup default stable